Risa Hontiveros: 20th Congress (2025–2028)

 In October, journalist Anthony Taberna falsely claimed that Hontiveros illegally inserted billions of pesos in the 2025 budget.
 His claim was afterwards utilized by Duterte trolls and vloggers to spread fake news against Hontiveros.
 Respected veteran journalists in the Philippines criticized Taberna's claims.
 Hontiveros has denied any bicameral insertions.
 Verified documents showed that Hontiveros was actually one of only two senators in the 19th Congress who voted "no" to the 2025 bicameral budget report, which was largely supported by pro-Duterte senators, refuting Taberna's claims.
 Taberna later recanted his claims, stating that he never said Hontiveros was corrupt, adding that Duterte supporters misrepresented his statements.
 Public investigations later revealed that Taberna was the first celebrity endorser of Stronghold Insurance Corp., where its director was the wife of pro-Duterte senator Rodante Marcoleta, and the insurance provider of the flood control project controversy-linked Discaya family.

+In November, Hontiveros filed the Anti-Political Dynasty Bill.
+She also applauded the conviction of Chinese spy and POGO-backer Alice Guo for qualified human trafficking, stating that "justice has been served".
+In December, she welcomed the Supreme Court's ruling which affirmed justice for drug war victim Kian delos Santos.

+In January 2026, Hontiveros was elected as the new chairperson of the Senate Committee on Electoral Reforms and People's Participation, with the goal of finally passing an Anti-Political Dynasty Bill, as well as the Independent People's Commission (IPC) bill and amending the Party-list System Act.
+She led several on-the-ground anti-political dynasty bill consultation forums in key cities and provinces across the Philippines, which further galvanized the bill's approval in the Senate committee-level.
+On the same month, she again condemned the overseas unilateral military strikes of the US, calling it grave violations of international law.

+After the Chinese embassy criticized and sent waves of coordinated attacks against Filipino defense officials, Hontiveros denounced the Chinese officials involved, and called for a Senate resolution against the Chinese embassy, citing Article 41 of the Vienna Convention on Diplomatic Relations.
+The resolution was later adopted by the Senate and criticized by the Chinese embassy in February.
+Hontiveros fought back, along with multiple senators, and defended the resolution, stating that they will not be silenced by foreign actors.
+She also renewed her call for the passage of the West Philippine Sea Education bill.
+Hontiveros afterwards visited Pag-asa Island in the Kalayaan Group of Islands (KIG), reaffirming support for the country's territorial integrity, delivering necessary aid to the island residents, and vowing livelihood and medical assistance.
+On the same month, the Philippine Geriatric Center (PGC) Act was passed.
+The law, authored and sponsored by Hontiveros, establishes the PGC, a specialized tertiary hospital aimed at strengthening health services for senior citizens and the country’s growing aging population.